Now considered a hotbed of teaching jobs and it's not far from Bangkok either. But is it a decent place to live, as well as work?

-Some nicer Bangkok-style condos are opening on the BTS route and coming in at 9 - 15k (maybe more)
+Some nicer Bangkok-style condos are opened on the MRT route and coming in at 9 - 15k (maybe more).

 Renting a house depends on the size and shape and whether it's furnished or unfurnished.
 There are lots of Thai 'moobarns' (housing estates) with houses to rent and prices run the whole spectrum from 4,000 a month to 40,000 baht a month and more.

-Nitchada Village is in Nontaburi and is home to many super rich expats.
+Nitchada Village is in Nonthaburi and is home to many super rich expats.